Database

 Delete

-If you don’t want to keep certain entities, you can delete them permanently by using the services provided by the recorder.
+If you don’t want to keep certain entities, you can delete them permanently by using the actions provided by the recorder.

 For a more interactive way of working with the database, check the Data Science Portal.